misiektoja/spotify_monitor/README.md

 NOTE: If you're interested in tracking changes to Spotify users' profiles including their playlists, take a look at another tool I've developed: [spotify_profile_monitor](https://github.com/misiektoja/spotify_profile_monitor).

+🛠️ If you're looking for debug tools to get Spotify Web Player access tokens and extract TOTP secrets: [Debugging Tools](#debugging-tools)

 <a id="features"></a>
 ## Features